easyintent/quickref-document/README.md

 Repository of reference document for android application ["Git Quick Reference"](https://github.com/easyintent/quickref).
-This repository is the actual content of that application.
+This repository contains the quick reference document (the "cheatsheet").
-The document is written in XML to make it easier to edit and validate.
+It is written in XML to make it easier to edit and validate.

 ## XML Structure